-- A26.
-As explained in paragraph A7, the auditor is not able to judge solely on other audit evidence whether management has fulfilled the responsibilities referred to in paragraphs 10 and 11.
-Therefore, if, as described in paragraph 20(a), the auditor concludes that the written representations about these matters are unreliable, or if management does not provide those written representations, the auditor is unable to obtain sufficient appropriate audit evidence.
+concludes that the written representations about these matters are unreliable, or if management does not provide those written representations, the auditor is unable to obtain sufficient appropriate audit evidence.
 The possible effects on the financial statements of such inability are not confined to specific elements, accounts or items of the financial statements and are hence pervasive.
-ISA (UK and Ireland) 705 requires the auditor to disclaim an opinion on the financial statements in such circumstances. - A27.
+ISA (UK) 705 (Revised June 2016) requires the auditor to disclaim an opinion on the financial statements in such circumstances.9

+- A27.
 A written representation that has been modified from that requested by the auditor does not necessarily mean that management did not provide the written representation.
 However, the underlying reason for such modification may affect the opinion in the auditor's report.
 For example: - The written representation about management's fulfillment of its responsibility for the preparation of the financial statements may state that management believes that, except for material non-compliance with a particular requirement of the applicable financial reporting framework, the financial statements are prepared in accordance with that framework.
 The requirement in paragraph 20 does not apply because the auditor concluded that management has provided reliable written representations.
-However, the auditor is required to consider the effect of the non-compliance on the opinion in the auditor's report in accordance with ISA (UK and Ireland) 705. - The written representation about the responsibility of management to provide the auditor with all relevant information agreed in the terms of the audit engagement may state that management believes that, except for information destroyed in a fire, it has provided the auditor with such information.
+However, the auditor is required to consider the effect of the non-compliance on the opinion in the auditor's report in accordance with ISA (UK) 705 (Revised June 2016). - The written representation about the responsibility of management to provide the auditor with all relevant information agreed in the terms of the audit engagement may state that management believes that, except for information destroyed in a fire, it has provided the auditor with such information.
 The requirement in paragraph 20 does not apply because the auditor concluded that management has provided reliable written representations.
-However, the auditor is required to consider the effects of the pervasiveness of the information destroyed in the fire on the financial statements and the effect thereof on the opinion in the auditor's report in accordance with ISA (UK and Ireland) 705. - The written representation that all transactions have been recorded and are reflected in the financial statements may be modified, for example to refer a threshold amount agreed with the auditor (see paragraph A14) or to state that all transactions that may have a material effect on the financial statements have been recorded.
+However, the auditor is required to consider the effects of the pervasiveness of the information destroyed in the fire on the financial statements and the effect thereof on the opinion in the auditor's report in accordance with ISA (UK) 705 (Revised June 2016). - The written representation that all transactions have been recorded and are reflected in the financial statements may be modified, for example to refer a threshold amount agreed with the auditor (see paragraph A14) or to state that all transactions that may have a material effect on the financial statements have been recorded.

-&lt;sup>9 ISA (UK and Ireland) 705, paragraph 9.
+9 ISA (UK) 705 (Revised June 2016), paragraph 9.